iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

           y: [acc, loss]
     ```

-    If plot ID is an arbitrary string, a dictionary of file paths mapped to
+    If plot ID (key) is an arbitrary string, a dictionary of file paths mapped
-    column/field names is expected.
+    to column/field names is expected.
 For example:

     ```yaml
     plots: